 Managing People: Power-over versus Power-with

-Posted: 22/04/2015
+Posted: 12/12/2021

-Some might remember the cartoon where the boss yells at the worker, the worker then goes home and yells at their partner, then the child is yelled at, and later the child is seen taking it out on the family pet.
-So how do we work and live appreciatively with each other?
-How does a manager get the best out of the people who work under her/his management?
-The answer may be to look at the power balance.
+Some might remember the “chain of anger” cartoon where the boss yells at the worker, the worker then goes home and yells at their partner, then the child is yelled at, and later the child is seen taking it out on the family pet.

 In social work circles, strengths-based practice is a framework that is often used when working with people.
 Within this framework is the concept of power-with, the opposite of power-over.
 Conceptually it is about treating others justly.
-The supervisory relationship that a manager has with a worker creates a power-over relationship, but it can be the actions and behavior of a manager that can restore the balance, and ensure successful outcomes for the business.
+The supervisory relationship that a manager has with a worker creates a power-over relationship, but it can be the actions and behaviour of a manager that can restore the balance and ensure successful outcomes for the business.

 Classic power-over behaviors